Bhagsys/pwn.college_Bhagesh/Terminal Multiplexing.md

 ```

 ### New Learnings
-Su is used to switch user, usually used to switch to the root user
+tmux attach or tmux a is used to reattach to session

-## Detaching and Attaching (tmux)
+## Switching Windows (tmux)
 In this level, you must switch to the zardus user and then run /challenge/run.
 Zardus' password is dont-hack-me.

 ### Solve